rvaiya/keyd/README.md

 - Keyboard specific configuration.
 - Instantaneous remapping (no more flashing :)).
 - A client-server model that facilitates scripting and display server agnostic application remapping.
 (Currently ships with support for X, sway, and gnome).
-- System wide config (works in a VT)
+- System wide config (works in a VT).
 - First class support for modifier overloading.
+- Unicode support.

 ### keyd is for people who: